This activity takes you through the steps for connecting to the Meeting Server, Gateway, or Advanced Server database you created.

 Gateway on any platform), do this step before registering the server with the System Console.

-Parent topic: Connecting to a DB2 database (Sametime Advanced)
+Parent topic: Connecting to a DB2 database for the expanded deployment

 - DB2 Configuration Guided Activity.